-The way we manage iOS dependencies have evolved a lot over the time.
+The way we manage iOS dependencies has evolved a lot over time.
 And the latest and most integrated offering is the Swift Package Manager (SPM).

 But what to do if your favorite dependency is not SPM-compatible (yet)?
 We do it ourselves!

 In the beginning, there was nothing.

 As with all software projects, relying on dependencies and sharing code is a crucial key for a better developer ecosystem.